Highwood Pass

 Highwood Pass is a mountain pass in Kananaskis Country, Alberta, Canada.
-It lies west of Mount Rae and Mount Arethusa of the Misty Range, south of the Elbow Pass.
-It lies within the Peter Lougheed Provincial Park on Alberta Highway 40.
+It lies west of Mount Rae and Mount Arethusa of the Misty Range, south of Elbow Pass.
+It lies within Peter Lougheed Provincial Park on Alberta Highway 40 (Kananaskis Trail).
+Kananaskis Trail runs through the pass and offers access to campgrounds and recreational areas.
 The Highwood River originates in the pass.

-Kananaskis Trail runs through the pass, and offers access to a multitude of camping grounds and recreational areas.

 Tourism

 Highwood Pass is the highest paved pass in Canada.
 The pass is closed each year from December 1 to June 14 due to very high snowfall and to protect wildlife.
-For a small portion of June, the snow is melted but the road remains closed, making this a popular destination for road cyclists.
+For a small portion of June, the snow is melted but the road remains closed to motor vehicles, making this a popular destination for road cyclists.
 During the summer, it is popular among drivers as well, said to be one of the most scenic drives in Canada.